-Customer surveys can be one of the quickest and, if done right, one of the most dependable ways to get useful information about your brand, your products, and individual product features, at every step of the customer journey.
+Customer satisfaction surveys can be one of the quickest and most dependable ways to get useful information about your brand, your products, and individual product features, at every step of the customer journey.

-Once you’ve collected your survey data, though, you’ll need to analyze it.
+Once you’ve collected your survey data, though, you’ll need to analyze the results.

-In this post, we’ll show you how easy it is to perform survey data analysis on both qualitative and quantitative data, in Excel and beyond.
+In this post, we’ll show you how easy it is to perform survey data analysis on both quantitative and qualitative customer feedback.

-There are two basic data types in surveys: quantitative and qualitative.
+There are two basic data types in surveys: open-ended questions and close-ended questions.

-Quantitative data is found in responses to closed-ended questions.
-You’d perform statistical data analysis of this survey data type since it’s quantifiable.
+Close-ended questions deliver quantitative data, also known as structured data.
+You’d perform statistical analysis on this survey data since it’s quantifiable.
 The answers to close-ended questions are usually multiple-choice, rated on a number scale, or one-word answers, like Yes/No.

 The customer satisfaction (CSAT) survey is the most widely used questionnaire for requesting customer feedback, and can quickly help companies measure how happy their customers are with their product, service, event, or brand.
 The NPS score is by far the most well known CSAT score and buckets customers into three groups based on their responses.

 Most surveys, like NPS surveys, often ask a follow-up question to understand why customers leave a high or low score.
-These open-ended answers offer more detailed insights and can help companies really understand what they’re doing right or wrong.
+These open-ended questions elicit more detailed responses and can help companies really understand what they’re doing right or wrong.

 Later on, we’ll introduce you to survey analysis tools that make it easy to break down open-ended survey results for real qualitative insights.
 But first, let’s explore how to analyze survey data in Excel.

-To get the most out of any survey, you need to decide what you’re looking for.
+To get the most out of your survey responses, you need to decide what you’re looking for.
 What are your goals?
 What are the insights you want to gather?
 Start with the end result in mind.

 Analyzing quantitative survey data in Excel can be a snap with built-in formulas, tables, and charts.
 The below examples show the results of over 2,500 survey responses for the messaging app, Slack.
 Reviewers ranked the app from 1 to 5 stars on general use (“Stars” column), value for money, ease of use, features, and customer support.
 A snapshot of the overall data in Excel: